-20 G.B.
-Caird, Language and Imagery of the Bible, Pennsylvania: Westminster Press, 1980; 131.
-Also "Revelation is a symbolic book, but that does not mean the symbols do not depict literal events like the "great tribulation" (7:14) as well be wholly symbolical, it is also worth recalling C.S.
-Lewis' dictum: "You cannot know that everything in the representation of a thing is symbolical unless you have independent access to the thing and can compare it with the representation".21 Independent access to the 'thing' would mean nothing less than direct experience of, or reliable documentation about, the thing represented, and since the main 'thing' represented in the text is the Second Coming of Christ at the end of the age, this would be hard to prove or obtain.
-In fact, it is a delusion to believe that this has already taken place (cf. 2Thess 2,1-12).22
+The Idealist approach to the Book of Revelation assumes the visions described there do not refer to actual physical events, past, present or future, but rather to spiritual realities that occur in every age, and in different circumstances.
+The fundamental error of this approach is the assumption that the non-literal language and symbolism of the text do not have a literal meaning, since nonliteral language only refers to non-literal activities.
+This is a fallacy, as pointed out by G.B.
+Caird many years ago: "Any statement, literal or metaphorical, may be true or false, and its referent may be real or unreal....
+In short, literal and metaphorical are terms which describe types of language, and the type of language we use has very little to do with the truth or falsity of what we say and with the existence or non-existence of the things we refer to".
+19 Against interpretations that are wholly symbolical, it is also worth recalling C.S.
+Lewis' dictum: "You cannot know that everything in the representation of a thing is symbolical unless you have independent access to the thing and can compare it with the representation".
+Independent access to the 'thing' would mean nothing less than direct experience of, or reliable documentation about the thing represented, and since the main 'thing' represented in the text is the Second Coming of Christ at the end of the age, this would be hard to prove or obtain.
+In fact, it is a delusion to believe that this has actually happened (cf. 2Thess $2.1-12)^{21}$

-The point is that each interpretive approach is inspired by one specific aspect of the text and, generalizing from that particular aspect, goes on to adopt the most tenuous assumptions about the whole text and its temporal context or contexts.
-Each of the assumptions is too narrow to apply to the text as a whole and is therefore inadequate to some extent.
-We should not, therefore, expect any interpretation guided by the above approaches to yield the full significance of the Book of Revelation.
+It is clear, then, that we should not expect any interpretation guided by the above approaches to yield the full significance of the Book of Revelation.
 They are all based on assumptions that have, at most, a partial relevance to the text as a whole.
 Perhaps, then, we should look more carefully at the Mixed approach, which applies different approaches to different parts of the text.
 A reasonable example would be to break the text down into several parts and apply the Preterist approach to chs 2-3, the Historicist approach to chs 4-6, the Idealist approach to the celestial scenes of Rev chs 7, 12 and 15, and the Futurist approach to the rest.
-However, the decision on how to divide the text and which approach to apply to each part is still based upon assumptions concerning the temporal context of those parts.
-It hardly needs to be said that the interpretation of the sacred text should not have to depend upon tenuous assumptions.
+However, the decision on how to divide the text and which approach to apply to each part is still based upon assumptions concerning the temporal context of each part of the text and about the most appropriate approach to apply to it.
+It is unacceptable to the conscientious reader that the interpretation of the sacred text should be based on one or more tenuous assumptions.
+Much more satisfactory would be the identification of a temporo-spatial framework within the text, uniting and ordering its visions, showing how they relate to each other and to the events which they represent.